kim-wang-bj/LightAndroidAnnotation/README.md

 # LightAndroidAnnotation

-    A smallest and fastest Android annotation library.
+    A small Android annotation library.

 ### Start
     1. Import libs/light-android-annotation.jar to your project.